drummyfish/JSBitmapLib/README.md

 **Q: What can it do?**

 A: Basic and more advanced bitmap image processing/manipulation.
 See feature list below.
-   Also note that this is work-in progress and only some features are implemented at the moment.
+   Also note that this is work-in-progress and only some features are implemented at the moment.

 **Q: How do I use it?**